 So in the above example, IQR is 5

 Now, we will see how IQR helps us to detect outliers.

-The values outside the following interval, will be treated as outlier.
+The values outside the following interval will be treated as outliers.

 So in the above example, the values outside the interval

 [3.5-1.5(5),7.5+1.5(5)] i.e. [-4,15] are outliers.

 So here we can conclude that in the dataset [2,3,4,5,6,7,8,9,10] there are no outliers.

 Using Standard Deviation Method (in case of normal distribution)